 “Are you for real?” she exclaimed.
 He assured her he was serious.

-Ashley is part of an enclave of workers from Easterseals Arc.
+Ashley is part of a supported work group from Easterseals Arc.
 Four people each weekday work from 9 a.m. to 2 p.m., in a shift that includes a lunch break.
 All come from the Projects Drive Group at Easterseals Arc.

 “If they’re comfortable in this culture and this environment, and a job is something they can perform, I would be interested in hiring them,” said Covington Box President Tony Fifer.
 “My hope, and I know I speak for my supervisors on this, is that we can hire a few of them.”

-Plenty of businesses have an ERA or an enclave.
-But staff members at Easterseals Arc don’t remember a time when an employer has had both an enclave and an ERA at the same time.
+Plenty of businesses have an ERA or a supported work group.
+But staff members at Easterseals Arc don’t remember a time when an employer has had both a supported work group and an ERA at the same time.

 “Having the partnership with Easterseals has really helped us,” Fifer said.